NativeScript/firebase/packages/firebase-admob/README.md

 #### Add Banner ad in NativeScript Core

 Register the plugin namespace in the Page element under a prefix(`ui` for example), access the `BannerAd` view from the namespace via the prefix and add it to your XML.
-Set the view's `unitId` property to the ad's unit ID.

-> **Important:** Ensure you've included xmlns:ui="@nativescript/firebase-admob" on the Page element
+The `BannerAd` requires the following attributes to be set:
+-  `unitId`
+- `BannerAdSize`

+You can set this value in the callback function of `layoutChanged` event.
+See [Customize the banner ad size](#customize-the-banner-ad-size)

+- `AdRequest`
+- `BannerAdListener`

 ```xml
 <Page xmlns:ui="@nativescript/firebase-admob" >